-The authors are Antti Rannisto and Jani Turunen.
+The authors are Antti Rannisto and Janni Turunen.
 Rannisto is a sociologist and ethnographer, Turunen is an old-school hacker and IT know-it-all working as Solita’s AI Lead.

 The authors want to thank Mikki Mustonen, Anni Ojajärvi and the whole AI Ethics group at Solita for insightful comments and discussions around the topic!